 Instant Pot Porridge Setting

-- Place coconut water, porridge oats and butter into the instant pot and stir.
+- Place coconut milk, porridge oats and butter into the instant pot and stir.

 - Place the lid on the instant pot, set the valve to sealing and press porridge.
 Then adjust the time to 4 minutes.